 What's new in Epping Forest

-Get the latest on what's happening in the Forest as it happens by finding us on:
+Get the latest on what's happening in Epping Forest as it happens.
+Follow us on:

-We publish a monthly newsletter to keep you up to date on the what's happening across the year:
+A monthly newsletter to keep you up to date on the what's happening across the year.

 Cattle grazing locations

 Our longhorn cattle are now starting to graze on the Forest again!
 You can find them at:

 Guidance is being issued to the public after DEFRA confirmed cases of avian flu in Epping Forest.

 Visitors to the site, which is managed as a registered charity by the City Corporation, are being asked to follow Government guidance: